pierrediedhiou/cybersecurity-journey/glossary.md

 value.
 Part of the SHA-2 family, widely used and considered secure
 - **scrypt** — A password-based key derivation function designed to be memory-intensive to resist brute-force attacks.
 Prefix: $7$
+- **Session** — An active connection established between Metasploit and a target system, identified by a Session ID
+- **Staged Payload** — A two-part payload where a small stager is sent first to set up the connection, then downloads the larger stage
+- **Stager** — The first part of a staged payload, sets up a communication channel between attacker and target
 ## T
 - **Telnet** — Insecure remote access protocol (Port 23), replaced by SSH
 - **TGT** — Ticket Granting Ticket, allows users to request tickets to